belarepo/udemy_course_jonas_schmedtman/README.md

 # udemy_course_jonas_schmedtman

-This repository contains projects of "Udemy Node.js, Express, MongoDB And More The Complete Bootcamp"
+This repository contains the main project of "Udemy Node.js, Express, MongoDB And More The Complete Bootcamp"